-Important information about the oral solution
+Important information about the content of the capsules

-This oral solution can irritate the eye.
-If the oral solution comes into contact with the eye, the affected eye should be flushed immediately with water, and medical advice obtained.
-Hands and any other part of the body that may have come into contact with the oral solution should also be washed as soon as possible.
+Do not open Strattera capsules because the contents of the capsule can irritate the eye.
+If the contents of the capsules come into contact with the eye, the affected eye should be flushed immediately with water, and medical advice obtained.
+Hands and any other part of the body that may have come into contact with the capsule contents should also be washed as soon as possible.